 - Once your see L0:00 on the timer, you will hear a beep to indicate that time is up.
 You can either do a quick release or a natural release.

 If everything works out well, you are ready to start your Instant pot journey!

 Depending on the model you bought, a 7-in-1 Instant Pot would usually have the following functions:

 - Pressure Cook

-If you are new to Instant Pot cooking, my best advice is to start with simple recipes.
-Check out a few of my favorite instant pot recipe collections.
+If you are new to Instant Pot cooking, my advice is to start with simple recipes.
+Check out a few of my favourite instant pot recipe collections.